technomancy/leiningen/doc/TUTORIAL.md

 named with underscores instead since the JVM has trouble loading files with dashes in the name.
-The intricacies of namespaces are a common source of confusion for newcomers, and while they are mostly outside the scope of this tutorial, you can
+The intricacies of namespaces are a common source of confusion for newcomers, and while they are mostly outside the scope of this tutorial you can
 [read up on them elsewhere](http://blog.8thlight.com/colin-jones/2010/12/05/clojure-libs-and-namespaces-require-use-import-and-ns.html).

 ## project.clj

-An app project.clj file will start off looking something like the this:
+Your `project.clj` file will start off looking something like the this:

 ```clj
 (defproject my-stuff "0.1.0-SNAPSHOT"